-This Week in NYC (4/25-5/2)
+This Week in NYC (9/20-9/27)

 THE BIG EVENT

 EXHIBITION OF THE WEEK

 Image courtesy of BIG Team/Rebuild by Design competition

 (Ongoing) The Museum of the City of New York presents NY at Its Core.
 Ten years in the making, New York at Its Core tells the compelling story of New York’s rise from a striving Dutch village to today’s “Capital of the World.”
 The exhibition captures the human energy that drove New York to become a city like no other and a subject of fascination the world over.
 Entertaining, inspiring, important, and at times bemusing, New York City “big personalities,” including Alexander Hamilton, Walt Whitman, Boss Tweed, Emma Goldman, JP Morgan, Fiorello La Guardia, Jane Jacobs, Jay-Z, and dozens more, parade through the exhibition.
 Visitors will also learn the stories of lesser-known New York personalities, like Lenape chieftain Penhawitz and Italian immigrant Susie Rocco.
 Even animals like the horse, the pig, the beaver, and the oyster, which played pivotal roles in the economy and daily life of New York, get their moment in the historical spotlight.
 Occupying the entire first floor in three interactive galleries (Port City, 1609-1898, World City, 1898-2012, and Future City Lab) New York at Its Core is shaped by four themes: money, density, diversity, and creativity.
 Together, they provide a lens for examining the character of the city, and underlie the modern global metropolis we know today. mcny.org

-(Ongoing) The legendary aircraft carrier that’s now the Intrepid, Sea, Air & Space Museum served three tours of duty in Vietnam between 1966 and 1969.
+(Now-10/1) The legendary aircraft carrier that’s now the Intrepid, Sea, Air & Space Museum served three tours of duty in Vietnam between 1966 and 1969.
 Learn more about its experiences in the Gulf of Tonkin, launching aircraft for missions over mainland Vietnam, at the exhibit On the Line: Intrepid and the Vietnam War, featuring many artifacts displayed for the very first time.

-Ongoing Blue Man Group at Astor Place Theatre.
+(Ongoing) Blue Man Group at Astor Place Theatre.
 Best known for their wildly popular theatrical shows, Blue Man Group combines music, comedy, and multimedia theatrics to produce a unique form of entertainment.
 The hour and forty five minute show is fun for the whole family.
 The show recently celebrated its 25th anniversary.

 For more kids activities, check out our sister site nymetroparents.com!

-No trip to New York City is complete without visiting the home of the 27-time World Champion New York Yankees.
+(Ongoing) No trip to New York City is complete without visiting the home of the 27-time World Champion New York Yankees.
 Game tickets may be scarce, but it’s easy to get the full experience with Yankee Stadium Tours, which offers exclusive access to the stadium.
 The tours also bring fans close to historic baseball artifacts like Babe Ruth’s bat, Lou Gehrig’s jersey, and rings and trophies.
 The Yankee Stadium Pregame Tour is a great option for fans who want early access to the stadium with a valid game ticket—fans can enjoy a guided tour through the New York Yankees Museum Presented by Bank of America, private access to legendary Monument Park before it opens to the public, and exclusive access to batting practice in Section 105.

 (Ongoing) Read here for more about the Best NYC Hop On Hop Off Bus Tours!